julienlargetpiet/py-calculator/README.md

 To calculate the exponential of a number x, put ex
 The same goes for sin, atanh...

-(The code is messy feel free to clean it.)
+Certain variables or loops are probably useless (at the top), feel free to clean.